just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Computer-Networking.rst

     <ul>
     <li>Which country has the fastest download speeds on the Internet?
 Is the U.S. in the top 3?
 Try to guess the answers to these before looking them up on <a href="http://www.speedtest.net/global-index" target="_blank">Speed Test Global Stats</a>. </li>
     <li>What is the percentage of Internet user penetration for the United States?
 The <b>Internet user penetration</b> is the percentage of the population that has access to and uses the Internet.
 Access to the Internet depends on the ability to connect a computing device to an Internet-connected device like a <span class="hover vocab yui-wk-div" data-id='router'>router</span>.
 Do you think we are close to 100%?
 Try to guess before you look online.
 You may get different data depending on the date of the data.
 Some sources are <a href="https://en.wikipedia.org/wiki/List_of_countries_by_number_of_Internet_users" target="_blank">https://en.wikipedia.org/wiki/List_of_countries_by_number_of_Internet_users</a>, <a href="https://www.internetworldstats.com/stats.htm" target="_blank">https://www.internetworldstats.com/stats.htm</a>,  <a href="http://www.internetlivestats.com/internet-users-by-country/" target="_blank">Internet Live Stats site</a> which presents  Internet penetration data by country.  </li>
-    <li>Do all countries have similar Internet user penetration or is there a <b><span class="hover vocab yui-wk-div" data-id='digital divide'>digital divide</span></b> (a gap between those who have Internet access and those who don't)?
+    <li>Do all countries have similar Internet user penetration or is there a <span class="hover vocab yui-wk-div" data-id='digital divide'>digital divide</span> (a gap between those who have Internet access and those who don't)?
 How big is the <span class="hover vocab yui-wk-div" data-id='digital divide'>digital divide</span> between continents or countries?
 Find data online using the sources above or others to answer this question.
       </li>
     <li>What can we do to reduce the effects of the <span class="hover vocab yui-wk-div" data-id='digital divide'>digital divide</span> both locally and globallly?
 Discuss in your class.</li>
     </ul>
-    <p>The <b><span class="hover vocab yui-wk-div" data-id='digital divide'>digital divide</span></b> refers to a gap or differing access to computing devices and the Internet based on socioeconomic, geographic, or demographic characteristics.
+    <p>The <span class="hover vocab yui-wk-div" data-id='digital divide'>digital divide</span> refers to a gap or differing access to computing devices and the Internet based on socioeconomic, geographic, or demographic characteristics.
 It can affect both groups and individuals and can be affected by individuals, organizations and government actions.
 The <span class="hover vocab yui-wk-div" data-id='digital divide'>digital divide</span> raises issues of equity, access, and influence, both globally and locally.
 The <span class="hover vocab yui-wk-div" data-id='digital divide'>digital divide</span> is huge when we compare first and third world countries.
 But even students in the U.S. experience the <span class="hover vocab yui-wk-div" data-id='digital divide'>digital divide</span> in different schools.
 If you're interested in this topic, watch the National Geographic's <a href="http://www.digitaldivide.com/" target="_blank" title="">Without a Net: Digital Divide documentary</a>.
 The documentary can also be found on <a href="https://www.youtube.com/watch?v=lBAkCgDD-BE" target="_blank" title="">YouTube</a>.   </p>
     <h3>Part 2.
 Client/Server Model</h3>
     <p>When you are using the Internet to read email or visit a web site, your device (phone or tablet or computer)
-      is playing the role of a <i><b><span class="hover vocab yui-wk-div" data-id='client'>client</span></b></i>.
-It is using <span class="hover vocab yui-wk-div" data-id='client'>client</span> software, such as a web browser or email application to communicate with a <i><b><span class="hover vocab yui-wk-div" data-id='server'>server</span></b></i>, which is computer on the Internet that provides a specific service, such as email or web browsing.
-Clients and servers form a <b><span class="hover vocab yui-wk-div" data-id='computing system'>computing system</span></b> which is a group of computing devices and programs working together for a common purpose.
+      is playing the role of a <span class="hover vocab yui-wk-div" data-id='client'>client</span>.
+It is using <span class="hover vocab yui-wk-div" data-id='client'>client</span> software, such as a web browser or email application to communicate with a <span class="hover vocab yui-wk-div" data-id='server'>server</span>, which is computer on the Internet that provides a specific service, such as email or web browsing.
+Clients and servers form a <span class="hover vocab yui-wk-div" data-id='computing system'>computing system</span> which is a group of computing devices and programs working together for a common purpose.
 The TCP and IP protocols <i><b>route</b></i> messages between the clients and servers finding a path from the sender to the receiver.
-In this next presentation we'll look at how communication occurs between a <span class="hover vocab yui-wk-div" data-id='client'>client</span>   and <span class="hover vocab yui-wk-div" data-id='server'>server</span> using the <i><b><span class="hover vocab yui-wk-div" data-id='HTTP'>HTTP</span> <span class="hover vocab yui-wk-div" data-id='Protocol'>Protocol</span></b></i>.
+In this next presentation we'll look at how communication occurs between a <span class="hover vocab yui-wk-div" data-id='client'>client</span>   and <span class="hover vocab yui-wk-div" data-id='server'>server</span> using <span class="hover vocab yui-wk-div" data-id='HTTP'>HTTP</span>.
     </p>

     (<a href="https://docs.google.com/presentation/d/1tMJPSDrzOtXJFDVxkVbMvZGw-uzADpiIdM4gXe9f54I/edit#slide=id.p5" target="_blank" title="">Slides</a>)